mjbeswick/tacit-dom/README.md

 ### The Hook Horror Show 🎭

-Let's talk about the elephant in the React room: **hooks are a mess**.
+Time to address the elephant in the React room: **hooks are a mess**.

 #### The useEffect Nightmare 😱